 Paul and Empire – Romans 13:1-7

-In an earlier post, I argued Paul commands obedience to the government.
-I pointed out the Roman government at the time was as oppressive as any in history and permitted any number of practices that we modern American Christians would not put up with more a moment.
+In an earlier post, I argued that Paul commands obedience to the government.
+I pointed out that the Roman government at the time was as oppressive as any in history and permitted any number of practices that we modern American Christians would not put up with for a moment.
 Yet Paul said quite clearly that the Christian was to submit to the government because it was God’s appointed minister of justice!

-Emperor TrumpFor me, this is not a capitalist/socialist issue.
+For me, this is not a capitalist/socialist issue.
 It is a matter of responsibility.
 I do not think the government should be caring for the poor in a society, but rather the Church.
 As I read Romans 13, I see nothing about the government providing a social safety net.
-The government is ordained to enforce law and keep the peace.
-The church is to care for the poor and needy and do the job so well there are no poor and needy people.
-If we are looking to the government for our physical salvation or the president (emperor), are we really any different than the Romans who looked to Caesar as “lord and savior,” the one who makes the world peaceful and prosperous?
+The government is ordained to enforce the law and keep the peace.
+The church is to care for the poor and needy and do the job so well that there are no poor and needy people.
+Suppose we are looking to the government or the president (emperor) for our physical salvation.
+Are we really any different than the Romans who looked to Caesar as “lord and savior,” the one who made the world peaceful and prosperous?

 I think the church does a good job on some social issues, but given the wealth flowing through most American churches, much more could be done.
 I am not necessarily talking about throwing money at the problem.
-There are many creative low-cost efforts to relieve the conditions which cause poverty.
+There are many creative low-cost efforts to relieve the conditions that cause poverty.

 Should Christians Submit to the Government? – Romans 13:1-7

-No TrumpThe transformed life ought to effect one’s relationship with government.
-This is based on common idea from the Hebrew Bible that God ordains the rulers and the nations.
-Since Paul is speaking about the Roman empire, it must mean that the Christian ought to obey even an evil government.
-Paul uses the same verb here in Romans 13 as he did in 8:7, with reference to submitting to the will of God.
+The transformed life ought to affect one’s relationship with the government.
+This is based on the common idea from the Hebrew Bible that God ordains the rulers and the nations.
+Since Paul is speaking about the Roman empire, it must mean that the Christians ought to obey even an evil government.
+Paul uses the same verb here in Romans 13 as he did in Romans 8:7 concerning submitting to the will of God.Should Christians Submit to the Government?

-Paul therefore means the transformed believer must obey the government because it is God’s appointed authority.
+Paul, therefore, means the transformed believer must obey the government because it is God’s appointed authority.
 By extension, when you obey the government, you obey God.

 What if the government restricts my personal freedom?
 What if the government wants to take my guns away?
 What if the government permits same-sex marriage, abortion, or the use of marijuana?
 What if the government were to be controlled by Islam and Sharia law is imposed on us?
 Should we rebel against the government then?

-impeach ObamaI think it is critically important to realize that in the first century, no member of Paul’s congregation would have ever asked this question.
+I think it is critically important to realize that in the first century, no member of Paul’s congregation would have ever asked this question.
 No one would have plotted the fall of the Roman empire, nor would a Roman Guy Fawkes attempt to blow up the Roman Senate.
-Rome really did bring peace to the world and Rome really did provide services which raised the social and economic fortunes of everyone.
+(Except for Spartacus, but the circumstances are different.)
+Rome did bring peace to the world, and Rome did provide services that raised the social and economic fortunes of everyone.
 No one would have considered joining the “Occupy Appian Way” movement to protest the outrageous economic practices of the Roman Empire, nor (in the interest of being fair and balanced), would anyone dream of complaining about their taxes and joined the Tea Party.

 What is the Righteous Remnant?
 Romans 11:1-10